jboss-container-images/jboss-kie-modules/tools/openshift-template-validator/README.md

 ##### Dumping template parameters for troubleshooting

-If for some reason the parameters validation failed and you want to verify the parameters, just use the *dump" flag:
+If for some reason the parameters validation failed and you want to verify the parameters, just use the *dump* flag:

 ```bash
  $ openshift-template-validator-linux-amd64 validate -f /sources/rhdm-7-openshift-image/templates/rhdm71-full.yaml --dump